 - 7.3% were listed under other complications

 Although deaths are fairly rare from anesthesia– it does happen.
 This study showed that the most common cause of death was an overdose, which may have been an error on the part of the administrating anesthesiologist.
-Those who do survive an incident where there were complications due to anesthesia may be left with brain damage and other disabling conditions.Seeking legal representation for anesthesia errors?
+Those who do survive an incident where there were complications due to anesthesia may be left with brain damage and other disabling conditions.Seeking legal representation for anesthesia errors at an Illinois medical facility?

-If your loved one suffered an unexpected injury or death shortly before, after, or during a surgical procedure, our medical negligence attorneys would honor the opportunity to speak with you and begin the process of getting answers to these difficult questions.
+If your loved one suffered an unexpected injury or death shortly before, after, or during a surgical procedure, our Illinois medical negligence attorneys at Rosenfeld Injury Lawyers would honor the opportunity to speak with you and begin the process of getting answers to these difficult questions.

 Unlike other type of injury cases, cases involving anesthesia errors may not always be apparent.
 In fact, medical records and operative reports from most anesthesia error cases must be carefully evaluated before a determination can be made.
 Whether you have the records or not, our lawyers want to help provide you with the answers that you have.